segmentio/segment-docs/src/engage/quickstart.md

 4. Configure the settings for your condition.
 These vary by type, so explore the different options.
 5. Optionally, add more conditions until you're satisfied that the audience will only contain the users you want to target.

-Once you build your audience, click **Preview Results** to see the total number of users who meet the audience criteria, for example all users who signed up within the last seven days.
+After you build your audience, click **Preview Results** to see the total number of users who meet the audience criteria, for example all users who signed up within the last seven days.

 ## Step 6:  Connect the Audience to a Destination

-Once you create your test audience, click **Select Destinations**.
+After you create your test audience, click **Select Destinations**.
 Engage guides you through configuration steps to set up a destination for your audience.
 If you don't already have destinations configured for the Engage space, the you are prompted to select one or more.
 Finally, enter a name for the audience.

 The larger the audience you're creating, the longer it takes Engage to successfully compute the Audience.
 The Audience page shows a status that indicates if the audience is still being calculated.
 When the total number of users appears in the Audience overview, as in the example screenshot below, the audience has successfully finished computing, and Engage then sends the audience to the destination you selected.